tarunngusain08/System-Design/E-Commerce/Catalog.md

 By implementing these additional use cases, the product catalog system can become more comprehensive, engaging, and valuable for both the business and its users.

-### APIs
+### API Endpoints

-To create API endpoints for the provided use cases, we'll define a RESTful API with endpoints for user authentication, order management, inventory management, product recommendations, product reviews and ratings, advanced filtering and search, and promotions/discounts.
 Here's a basic outline of the API endpoints for each use case:

 1. **User Authentication and Authorization**:
    - POST /api/auth/login: Endpoint for user authentication.
 Accepts username/email and password, returns authentication token.